Waiting for Godot…

 What Happens Next?

 The key is to use all the sources of information you can manage to prepare yourself for those rare moments of action that might give you the chance to take great wildlife photographs.
-People generally prefer action shots to portraits, so you have to be ready when the time comes.

 Find Hunting Animals